-In Spring 2019 the exhibition “A City of Comings and Goings”, originally part of the Venice Architecture Biennale 2018, will return to Rotterdam and will be on show in the Independent School for the City.
+The exhibition “A City of Comings and Goings”, originally part of the Venice Architecture Biennale 2018, has returned to Rotterdam and was on show at the Independent School for the City.
 The exhibition focuses on how the dynamics of migration affect European cities.
 The confrontation with the recent surge of asylum seekers (but also expats, EU-workers etc.) shows the basic lack of spatial flexibility in European cities to absorb new groups.
 From the spaces and buildings that have been designed or appropriated for migration, Crimson has distilled a panoramic view of The City Of Comings and Goings.
 The City of Comings and Goings is not a Utopia, nor is it a Masterplan.
 It is all of our Western European cities at once, together adapting to migration. (on show from July – October 2019)